-In all significant respects, the accounting policies, bases of calculation and presentation are unchanged compared with the 2016 Annual Report, except for the Consolidated Statement of Cash Flows.
-Cash flows related to derivative transactions are presented net under financing activities.
-Previously, these were allocated between operating activities and financing activities.
-The amendments to IAS 7 - Statement of Cash Flows contain new disclosure requirements applying to changes in financing activities that previously had been disclosed separately in conjunction with the Consolidated Statement of Cash Flows.
-SEK has also applied the amendments in the ÅRKL, the Code and the Swedish Government's general guidelines regarding external reporting in accordance with state's ownership policy and guidelines for state-owned companies pertaining to sustainability and diversity disclosures.
+In all significant respects, the accounting policies, bases of calculation and presentation are unchanged compared with the 2017 Annual Report, except for the application of the new and amended standards from IASB that entered into force beginning January 1, 2018 and the offset of derivative assets and derivative liabilities in relation to central clearing counterparties.
 In addition to the above changes, certain amounts reported in prior periods have been restated to conform to the current presentation.
 SEK analyzes and assesses the application and impact of changes in financial reporting standards that are applied within the Group.
 Changes that have not been named are either not applicable to SEK or have been adjudged to not have a material impact on SEK's financial reporting.